Dry Erase Boards Aid in TeamBirth Movement

 About OptiMA® Inc.

-We are a woman-owned small business whose products are made in the U.S.A.
+We are a small business whose products are made in the U.S.A.
 We specialize in dry-erase boards, dry-erase wallcoverings, portable dry-erase units, high-quality custom-printed whiteboards, fast shipping, and five-star customer service.
 Over the last three decades, we've worked hard to deliver industrial-quality whiteboard solutions that won't hurt customers' budgets.

 1. TEAMBIRTH.
 Ariadne Labs.
 (2021, July 23).
 Retrieved September 19, 2022, from https://www.ariadnelabs.org/delivery-decisions-initiative/teambirth/